Lucsantosg/CloudLogAnalysis/security/auth_iam.md

 {:pre: .pre}

-# Authenticating by using the IAM method
+# Getting the IAM token
 {: #auth_iam}

-Use the IAM method to get an authentication token that you can use to manage logs that are stored in the {{site.data.keyword.loganalysisshort}} service.
+To manage the logs that are available in the account domain by using the {{site.data.keyword.loganalysisshort}} API, you must use an authentication token.
+Use the {{{site.data.keyword.Bluemix_notm}} CLI to get the IAM token.
 The token has an expiration time.
 {:shortdesc}

-## Getting the IAM token by using the {{site.data.keyword.Bluemix_notm}} CLI
+## Getting the IAM token
 {: #iam_token_cli}

 To get the authorization token by using the {{site.data.keyword.Bluemix_notm}} CLI, complete the following steps: